regularkid/MiniSliders/README.md

 # Mini Sliders

-Tiny, JavaScript version of a previous mobile game I made called "Sliders".
+Tiny, JavaScript version of a mobile game I made a couple of years ago called "Sliders".

 Play it here: http://supermicrofun.com/sliders/